Financial Aid Timeline for Continuing Undergraduates

 In the right place?
 This timeline is for UCSD continuing undergraduate students.
 Also see financial aid timelines for entering undergraduates and graduate/ professional students.

 Use this timeline to keep track of important filing deadlines and other events which begin the year before each new fall quarter begins.
 Contact the Financial Aid Office, (858) 534-4480, for specific questions about your file.

-- If you're a new financial aid applicant, request a PIN from the Department of Education so you can electronically sign your Free Application for Federal Student Aid (FAFSA).
-You and your parents can both request a PIN.
+- If you're a new financial aid applicant, Register for your FSA ID from the Department of Education so you can electronically sign your Free Application for Federal Student Aid (FAFSA).
+You and your parents can both register for an FSA ID.

 - Use the Financial Aid tool to access next year's Continuing Student and Summer Undergraduate Research Scholarships (URS) Application.
 With this one online application (due at the beginning of February), you'll be considered for all merit awards, all financial need awards (if a financial aid recipient), all restricted awards, and all summer research awards for which you are eligible.